Kampen - Room for the river

 The old tile

-It takes a while to find it, but it's really there.
-On the Broederbrug there is a tile with the inscription"KP7\\\", the 7th church point.
-If you look around here, you will see no less than 7 churches.
-Freedom of religion has led to the fact that every Christian movement was allowed to build its own church in Kampen.
-That is why there are 10 churches and 2 theological universities a stone's throw from each other.
+It takes a while to find it, but it really is there.
+On the Broederbrug there is a tile with the inscription"KP7\\\", the 7 church point.
+If you look around here, you will catch no less than 7 churches.
+Freedom of religion in Kampen has led to every Christian movement being allowed and allowed to build its own church.
+That is why there are 10 churches and 2 theological universities within a stone's throw of each other.

 Kamper sturgeon (near junction 41)

-Mill Bridge
+Mill bridge

-We cycle here under the Molenbrug.
-This is the southernmost of the three bridges over the IJssel near Kampen, where the summer bed lowering begins.
-Over a length of 7.5 kilometers from the Molenbrug to the Eilandbrug, the river will be deepened by an average of 2 metres.
-This summer bed lowering ensures that the IJssel can discharge more water at high tide.
-The Molenbrug is located right next to the mill D\\\'Olde Zwarver, which explains the name of the bridge, but this bridge is usually called"the new bridge\\\".
+Here we cycle under the Molenbrug.
+This is the most southern of the three bridges over the IJssel near Kampen, here the summer bed lowering begins.
+Over a length of 7.5 kilometres from the Molenbrug to the Eilandbrug the river is deepened by an average of 2 metres.
+This summer bed lowering ensures that the IJssel can discharge more water during high water.
+The Molenbrug is located right next to the mill D\\\'Olde Zwarver, which explains the name of the bridge, but in common parlance this bridge is usually called"the new bridge\\\".

 Route offered by: Isala IJsseldelta